FarronF/limerick-council-meetings/meetings/2022/09/26-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 11th July 2022.md

 The Register of Decisions on Applications under the Planning and Development Act,

-2000, as amended, was also available on SharePoint for inspection by the Members.--- 18
+2000, as amended, was also available on SharePoint for inspection by the Members.
+---
+18

 Signed: